Skip to content

 Definition in the PV module

 Each module is associated with an IAM model or measurement.
-When opening a PV panel file (.PAN file), the IAM is defined in "Additional data > Customized IAM".
+When opening a PV module file (.PAN file), the IAM is defined in "Additional data > Customized IAM".

-- When default is selected, Fresnel's equations are used and the front surface material should be defined from the list on the right.
-The refractive indexes in Fresnel equations will be set accordingly.
-The options are:
+• When default is selected, Fresnel's equations are used and the front surface material should be selected from the list on the right.
+Refractive indices in Fresnel equations are set accordingly.
+Options include:

-- The IAM can be defined from measurements by selecting User defined profile.
-We recommend great care when using a user-defined profile, as some manufacturers are known to overestimate the IAM performance.
+• The IAM can be defined from measurements by selecting User defined profile.
+We recommend caution when using a user-defined profile, as some manufacturers are known to overestimate IAM performance.

 Note that:

-- For modules in our database, if a manufacturer wants to set their own IAM profile, PVsyst requires a detailed measurement report established by an independent laboratory and performed indoors.
+• For modules in our database, if a manufacturer wants to set their own IAM profile, PVsyst requires a detailed measurement report from an independent laboratory conducted indoors.

-- For bifacial systems, the IAM losses on the rear side of the PV modules are always calculated using the simple Fresnel model for glass without anti-reflective coating.
+• For bifacial systems, IAM losses on the rear side of PV modules are always calculated using the simple Fresnel model for glass without anti-reflective coating.

 Use in the simulation

 IAM losses are calculated by default from the PV module definition.
-However, the IAM model can be selected or compared from the Detailed Losses window, in the IAM losses tab.
-The IAM definition from the PV modules can be overwritten by unselecting the checkbox "Uses definition of the PV module".
+However, you can select or compare the IAM model from the Detailed Losses window on the IAM losses tab.
+You can override the IAM definition from PV modules by unchecking "Uses definition of the PV module".
 Available options are:

-- User defined: IAM measurements can be entered manually.
-To be used with caution.
+• User defined: IAM measurements can be entered manually.
+Use with caution.

 Comparing models

-The Detailed Losses dialog has a button Detailed Study, which provides a complete analysis and helps understand the IAM effects as a function of the irradiance angular distributions (beam, diffuse and albedo).
+The Detailed Losses dialog has a Detailed Study button that provides comprehensive analysis and helps you understand IAM effects based on irradiance angular distributions (beam, diffuse, and albedo).

-The differences between IAM models and their impact on the full-year simulation may be studied in detail (shown below).
-We recommend using this tool before using a user-defined profile for the IAM.
-The energy yield should not vary significantly when compared to the Fresnel model.
+You can study the differences between IAM models and their impact on full-year simulation in detail (shown below).
+We recommend using this tool before using a user-defined IAM profile.
+Energy yield should not differ significantly compared to the Fresnel model.

-Note that differences in energy yield due to the choice of IAM model also depend on the weather data, the plane orientation, etc. As an example, a simulation in Geneva gave:
+Note that differences in energy yield from IAM model choice also depend on weather data, plane orientation, etc. For example, a Geneva simulation showed:

-- Difference Fresnel AR coating and normal glass 0.75%.
+• Difference between Fresnel AR coating and normal glass: 0.75%

-Moreover, differences in yearly energy yield computed from unrealistic user-defined IAM profiles and the default Fresnel model with AR coating can reach 2%.
+Furthermore, differences in yearly energy yield between unrealistic user-defined IAM profiles and the default Fresnel model with AR coating can reach 2%.

 IAM Measurements

-The global trend in IAM measurements seems to be in good agreement with the Fresnel model used in PVsyst.
-In their 2024 IAM test results (https://scorecard.pvel.com/iam/), PVEL measured 44 modules and compared them to the modelling from Fresnel's laws for glass with AR coating, as shown in the figure below.
+The overall trend in IAM measurements aligns well with the Fresnel model used in PVsyst.
+In their 2024 IAM test results (https://scorecard.pvel.com/iam/), PVEL measured 44 modules and compared them to Fresnel's law modeling for glass with AR coating, as shown in the figure below.

 AR coating lifetime

-The lifetime of AR coatings and their deterioration over time is not well measured.
-The 2023 ITRPV roadmap estimates it at 15 years in 2023 and increasing to 25 years in 2031.
-PVsyst does not model any changes in IAM due to potential degradation of AR coatings.
+The lifetime of AR coatings and their degradation over time is not well documented.
+The 2023 ITRPV roadmap estimates it at 15 years in 2023, increasing to 25 years by 2031.
+PVsyst does not model any IAM changes from potential AR coating degradation.